 First, he points out that B2B consumers are inherently stickier, yet B2B startups must excel across multiple siloes like sales, product, and finance divisions.
 Meanwhile, DTC consumer brands can often get away with being the category leader in their vertical despite only excelling in a single function or point of expertise.

-Similarly, B2B companies typically need to activate every acquisition channel at their disposal that is relevant to their target audience, while consumer brands can master only one channel, like Instagram or partnerships, and still reach a high degree of success in user acquisition.
+Similarly, B2B companies need to activate every acquisition channel at their disposal that's relevant to their target audience, while consumer brands can master only one channel, like Instagram or partnerships, and still reach a high degree of success in user acquisition.

 One particularly notable shift across the two business models is the prevalence of strong user interface and experience design.
-DTC has essentially never been permitted to deliver a poor UX experience because consumers will easily churn and migrate to the next similar brand.
+DTC has essentially never been permitted to deliver a poor UX experience because consumers will easily churn and migrate to a similar brand.